 Other criteria of discrimination

-In addition to ‘racial criteria’, religious or ideological beliefs, disability, age and sexual orientation, Unia is also competent to deal with eight other discrimination grounds.
+In addition to ‘racial criteria’, religious or ideological beliefs, disability, age and sexual orientation, Unia is also competent to deal with other discrimination grounds.
 A separate institute has been set up in Belgium for the criterion gender: the Institute for the Equality of Women and Men (Instituut voor de Gelijkheid van Vrouwen en Mannen/Institut pour l’Égalité des Femmes et des Hommes).
 There is no government body or agency in Belgium which has been assigned specific competence for the criterion language.

 A woman is refused outstanding balance insurance because she had a kidney transplant 15 years ago; a person applying for a nursing course who contracted hepatitis C in the past, has their application turned down; a person with cancer isn’t accepted on a short training course owing to their state of health; etc.